dwkim606/optimal_conv/README.md

 0. Dataset Preparation: **Necessary** to run the tests

-- Link to the data file:
+- Download the data file from the link:
 - Move all folders (Resnet_enc_results, Resnet_plain_data, Resnet_weights, test_conv_data) to the same directory as the source code.